 It’s critical to have experience in either a similar industry or business type to the subject company being appraised.
 Has your appraiser worked on similar engagements in the past?
 Understanding their experience level should be critical in selecting a business appraisal firm.

-Clearly the hiring of a business appraisal expert is a critical decision.
-Working through our checklist about should help you as a business owner select the right appraiser for your company.
+Clearly, the hiring of a business appraisal expert is a critical decision.
+Working through our checklist should help you as a business owner select the right appraiser for your company.